edvinand/custom_ble_service_example/README.md

 4. Navigate to custom_ble_service_example\pca10040\s132\ses and open the `ble_app_template_pca10040_s132.emProject` project.

 ### Step 2 - Creating a Custom Base UUID
 The first thing we need to do is to create a new .c file, let call it ble_cus.c (**Cu**stom **S**ervice), and its accompaning .h file, ble_cus.h.
 Create the two files **in the same folder as the main.c file**.
-At the top of the header file ble_cus.h we'll need to include the following .h files:
+In the top of the header file ble_cus.h we'll need to include the following .h files:
 ```C
 /* This code belongs in ble_cus.h */
 #include <stdint.h>